emmanuel-figg/emmanuel-figg/README.md

 - 🔬 **Applied research** — both theoretical and empirical
 - 🧠 **Economic theory** as a framework for understanding financial phenomena

-I am passionate about understanding economic phenomena through **rigorous models and analytical frameworks**, while also cultivating a deep interest in **philosophy, literature, cinema, art, and music**.
+I am passionate about understanding economic phenomena through **rigorous models and analytical frameworks**, while also cultivating a deep interest in **philosophy, theology, literature, cinema, art, and music**.

 I am characterized by a **critical, curious, and disciplined** mindset — always seeking to deepen ideas, question assumptions, and build knowledge from both a technical and humanistic perspective.